frankshearar/Home/Package-Type.md

 }
 </pre>

-Finally, the package consumer would implement a client that downloads and extracts packages that have this package type.
-A well behaved client should only support a specific list of package types since package type is the first class way of knowing that a package was intended for scenarios supported by the client.
+Finally, the package consumer would implement a client that downloads and extracts packages that have this package type (perhaps using NuGet client code to restore the package).
+A well behaved client should only interact with a specific list of package types.
+Package type is the first class way of knowing that a package was intended for scenarios supported by the client.

 Other experiences can be improved by observing the package type.
 For example, package discovery (e.g. a search UI on a website) filter based on this package type.